albert-gonzalez/in-article-ad-tool/README.md

 * elementSelector: CSS Selector of the container's children.
 Default: 'p'.
 * adCode: Ad Code that will be inserted.
 It can be an String or a function.
 Required.
 * firstAppearance: Number of elements needed before the first ad will be inserted.
 Default: 3.
 * insertEvery: Number of elements needed before the ad will be inserted again.
 If this value is 0 the ad will not be inserted again.
-Default: 3
+Default: 3.
+* limit: Limit of ads that will be inserted.
+If 0 there is no limit.
+Default: 0.

 ### Example